 As synthetic brushes go, I find these to be quite durable.
 The brush tip comes to quite a fine point and holds its shape.
 I also found these brushes surprisingly good at holding paint, which combined with the long handles, made it easier to pull longer brush strokes.
 They're the best acrylic brushes for anyone looking for a smooth painting surface, and they offer great quality for their price.

-Royal and Langnickel’s Majestic brushes are mostly aimed at watercolourists, but they're definitely robust enough to handle acrylics.
+Royal and Langnickel’s Majestic brushes are mostly aimed at watercolourists, but they're definitely robust enough to work as paintbrushes for acrylic paint.
 They are a little firmer than most synthetic brushes, but they're still flexible and come to a fine point.
 This makes them excellent for adding small details.

 For their price, this range tends to run a little bit on the small side.
 However, the brushes are quite hardwearing, and the large sizes hold their shape especially well.
 This makes them strong enough to deal with thicker paint, though they perform well with washes too.
 I find these to be the best acrylic brushes for all-around use, suiting a variety of painting approaches.